simonsimme/virtual-pet-assistant01/README.md

 This assistant can also help you manage your tasks and events by integrating with Google Calendar and Google Tasks.
 You can control the assistant using voice commands or a chat interface, making it easy to interact with your virtual pet.

-With local LLM integration, the assistant can provide intelligent responses and suggestions, without the need for an internet connection.
+With local LLM integration, the assistant can provide intelligent responses and suggestions without the need for an internet connection.

 Pick the name and appearance of your pet, and enjoy a personalized experience.